redshadowz/GroupFinder/README.md

 # GroupFinder
 Group finder Addon for Vanilla Wow 1.12.1 based on the CallToArms addon(with Turtle WoW support).

-PS: To people who might be interested in this addon.
-This isn't just a group finder that parses chat channels.
-This is a massive chat filtering tool.
-It identifies group messages, trade messages, guild recruitment messages, and normal chat so you can see only what you want to see(all chat is recorded to an easily accessible/sortable "log").

-The goal of this addon is to find groups without needing to sift through endless chat spam.
+I hate chat spam, so I made this addon so I never have to see it ever again.
 I tried to make this addon as intuitive as possible, but it's probably pretty intimidating at first glance.
 Lots of checkboxes.
 Lots of edit boxes.
 Lots of dropdowns.
 I put as much as possible on the front page because the original CallToArms addon had too many pages to flip through and too many useless features.

+PS: To people who might be interested in this addon.
+This isn't just a group finder that parses chat channels.
+This is a massive chat filtering tool.
+It identifies group messages, trade messages, guild recruitment messages, and normal chat so you can see only what you want to see(all chat is recorded to an easily accessible/sortable "log").
+PS: I recommend turning off "Show groups in Chat", "Show Trades", and "Show Guilds".
+Then turning on "Show groups in Minimap".
+Then go into the Log frame and uncheck "Group", "Filtered", "Loot", "Spam", "Blacklist", and "Level".
+So that you can go back and forth between chat and trades.
+If you're below level 60, turn on "Auto Filter" to only see groups near your level.
+The default keybinding is "I"(or Shift-G for the groups frame and Shift-L for the Logs frame).

 >[Top] - 'Chat Options'
 [Under] - 'Group Filters'